The Second-Price Knapsack Problem: Near-Optimal Real Time Bidding in Internet Advertisement: Introduction

-Finally we use the iPinYou dataset to give numerical support to our work, and contrast with adaptive pacing algorithms. iPinYou is currently the largest DSP in China.
+Finally we use the iPinYou dataset to give numerical support to our work, and contrast with current state-of-the-art adaptive pacing algorithms. iPinYou is currently the largest DSP in China.
 The dataset contains logs of features, bids, assignments, feedback for all impressions over a season.
-We processed the contextual information for every impression, scored the market price and customer feedback (click).
-From reviewing the data, the different features clearly affected the value of an impression which also changed based on the advertiser.
+We process the contextual information for every impression, score the market price and customer feedback (click).
+From reviewing the data, the different features clearly affect the value of an impression which also changed based on the advertiser.
 We fit a model for each advertiser to estimate the value of an ad based on the contextual features.
-We evaluate the performance of our example bidding strategy in the online setting and compare it to the offline optimum value for different advertisers and budgets.
-While both bidding strategies perform near optimally for bidders with the budget to purchase at least $\frac{1}{4}$ of the ads they are interested in, only our example bidding strategy continues to perform well for bidders with the budget to purchase only $\frac{1}{16}$ of the ads they are interested in.
-In these cases, we can outperform adaptive pacing by an average of 25.9\%.
-These results demonstrate the practical implications and effectiveness of our work.
+We evaluate the performance of our example bidding strategy in the online setting and compare it to both adaptive pacing, and the offline optimum value for different advertisers and budgets.
+We find that for bidders with the budget to purchase only $\frac{1}{16}$ of the ads they are interested in, the example algorithm that is provided performs near-optimally and can outperform adaptive pacing, which is a popular approach both in the literature and in practice, by an average of 25.9\%.
+These results demonstrate the practical implications of the work.

-While this paper focuses on the second-price knapsack mechanism, our results hold for all deterministic, single slot dominant-strategy mechanisms that are incentive compatible, with zero payments for the losing bidders.
-This encompasses many of the mechanisms that are used in practice for the online ad industry, with some notable exceptions being randomized mechanisms and variations of first-price auctions.
+While this paper focuses on the second-price knapsack mechanism, the theorems also apply to all deterministic, single slot, dominant strategy incentive compatible (DSIC) mechanisms\footnote{For any deterministic DSIC auction, and given the actions of the other participants, there exists a price $p$ for which the bidder wins whenever they bid above $p$, and if so they pay price $p$.
+It can easily be seen that the main results hold, with identical proofs.}.
+This encompasses many of the mechanisms that are used in practice for the online ad industry (with some notable exceptions being randomized mechanisms and variations of first-price auctions).
+The paper's results have a significant practical impact for online advertisers, by recognizing connections between online selection algorithms for the traditional knapsack problem and bidding algorithms for the second-price knapsack problem, that have not traditionally been leveraged.